 One benefit of VeDA professional membership is the opportunity to submit patient-focused articles to be published in the “News” section of VeDA’s website.
 See VeDA’s Editorial Guidelines for details and instructions.
 Please use appropriate referencing.
 (Return to the top of this page.)

 Yes.
-To request that we mail a printed membership brochure and a list of publication titles to a specific address, contact us by e-mail, mail, toll-free voice mail, or fax.
+To request that we mail a printed membership brochure and a list of publication titles to a specific address, contact us by e-mail, mail, toll-free voice mail.
 Please be sure to provide the recipient’s complete name, address, zip code, and country (if outside the US), as well as a phone number and e-mail to help us reach you if we have mailing difficulties.
 (Return to the top of this page.)

 Our growing list of free short publications may be freely distributed in print.
 Anyone is welcome to directly link to our webpages or free short publications, but we do not give permission to reproduce them online with the exception of short quotes (see our permissions guide).
 Thank you for respecting our copyright.
 (Return to the top of this page.)